NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 Notes
 -----

  - No ground registration was done, so neither the scale nor the pose of the produced mesh is accurate.
 The mesh is, however, self-consistent.
+   Registration can be done as in :numref:`rig_calibrator_example`.
+ - The ``rig_calibrator`` option ``--save_pinhole_cameras`` can export the
+   camera poses to Pinhole format (:numref:`pinholemodels`).
+If this is done after registration to the planet surface, the resulting cameras can be ingested by the usual ASP tool set, including bundle adjustment (:numref:`bundle_adjust`), stereo and DEM creation (:numref:`nextsteps`), etc.
+ - Refinement of registration to the ground of Pinhole cameras can be done based on automatic (:numref:`gcp_gen`) or manual (:numref:`creatinggcp`) creation of GCP.
  - The voxel size for binning and meshing the point cloud was chosen manually.
 An automated approach for choosing a representative voxel size is to be implemented.